ahlinist/quadratic_equation_solver/README.md

 ```

 it is assumed that the dataset is normalized with respect to a, so the equations stick to the following format: x^2+bx+c=0
+Notice, that all input labels start with "i" and all output labels start with "o"